pavlo-myskov/word-wheel/README.md

 ### Design Choices

-The game is designed with interactive and intuitive interface.
+The game is designed with an interactive and intuitive interface.
 Consistency evident across all page and covers interactivity as well as design.
 User actions are confirmed where appropriate, feedback is given at all times.
-The appearance and UI design is quite user-friendly, simple and responsive.
+The appearance and UI design are quite user-friendly, simple, and responsive.
 The game page was designed to fit any mobile screen resolution both vertically and horizontally.

 - #### Game Structure
   The game is based on a single interactive page with significant interactive functionality.
-The page is designed in a such way to guide the user through all stages of the game from top to bottom in a consistent and intuitive manner, reducing cognitive overload for a better user experience.
+The page is designed in a such way as to guide the user through all stages of the game from top to bottom consistently and intuitively, reducing cognitive overload for a better user experience.
   The main js script is attached to the index.html page as a module.
   ES6 modules with import and export statements are used to get data.
   404.html page for defensive design.